New York Times, Anderson Cooper’s ‘Full Circle’ show highlight how Norwich coped with COVID-19 in-room quarantine

 Based on this grim experience, Anarumo told the Times he arrived at Norwich strongly believing that quarantining’s benefits had to be weighed against its mental-health toll.
 This is why, he said, he has stressed that students who wanted to leave campus and study remotely for the rest of the semester could do so without fearing stigmatization and receiving prorated room-and-board refunds.

-In the Times article, Norwich students described coping with the semester’s second in-room quarantine, which started Jan.
+In The New York Times’ article, Norwich students described coping with the semester’s second in-room quarantine, which started Jan.
 25, prompted by a COVID-19-positive case spike (from the 30s to 60s to 80s).
 Students had endured a weeklong in-room quarantine after arriving in mid-January.

 Junior David McQuillan told Barry how he divided his room into quadrants, one for work, one for play.
 Junior Meredith Osburn described using a planner to write out a detailed daily schedule, which she dutifully followed.